gazebosim/gazebo-classic/Migration.md

     + public: void SetElasticModulus(double _modulus);

 ### Modifications

+1. **gazebo/sensors/DepthCameraSensor.hh**
+    + Modified to inherit from CameraSensor class.

 1. **gazebo/rendering/RenderTypes.hh**
     + typedefs for Visual and its derived classes have been changed from boost to std pointers.